World's Best Cities for Remote Work

 Located in Central Vietnam, in between Hanoi and Ho Chi Minh City, Da Nang is a great place for those who want to use weekends to explore the country.

-The city serves as a gateway to Hoi An, a very popular spot for tourists.
-This means that you’ll have to share the pavement with large groups of tourists at any time of the year.
-But it also means that it is easy to meet people from different countries.
+The city serves as a gateway to Hoi An, a popular tourist spot.
+You’ll have to share the pavement with large groups of tourists at any time of the year.
+But it also means meeting people from different countries is easy.

 Da Nang is a pleasant city to spend time in, with mouthwatering food at very affordable prices, a low cost of living and beaches you can swim in even in the winter.

-The city, along with the rest of the country, is largely intolerant of the LGBTQIA community, which negatively affects its score.
+The city and the rest of the country are largely intolerant of the LGBTQIA community, which negatively affects its score.

 29. New York, United States